 Note: Failure to meet the above prerequisites may result in disenrollment from the Maritime Law Enforcement Academy.

 All waivers must be approved by COMDT (CG-MSR).

 The waiver is located on the CG-MSR Portal page.

 How to Apply:

 Submit Electronic Training Request (ETR) via Direct Access

-Note: Many PWCS convenings have been scheduled to start immediately following the completion of a BOC course.
-Members requesting to attend a BOC course followed by the PWCS course must submit two separate ETRs, one for each course.
+Note: Some BOCA convening's may be scheduled to start immediately following the completion of a Boarding Officer Course.
+Members requesting to attend a Boarding Officer Course followed by the BOCA course must submit two separate ETRs, one for each course.
 Provided comments in both ETRs indicating your request to attend both classes consecutively.